Three-judge panel to consider dismissal of old unresolved municipal court cases

 Attn: Municipal Dismissal Public Hearings

-13. A request to speak may be submitted with written comments
+13. A request to speak may be submitted with written comments.
+However,

 there is no requirement to speak at a hearing if written comments are submitted.
 AFTER HEARINGS